The Recipe Box

 Framing it is a way of acknowledging, permanently, what it actually is.
 Not just a set of instructions for a dish.
 A piece of family history.
 A record of how someone cooked, how they wrote, and what they thought was worth noting in the margin.
 There is an entire generation of people for whom Christmas did not feel like Christmas until that particular smell was in the house, and who still feel it, decades later, every time they make it themselves.

-A personalized family recipe Christmas gift puts that on the wall where it belongs.
+Framing it puts that on the wall where it belongs.

 The most natural recipient is the person whose kitchen is still the center of the holiday.
 The mother or grandmother who makes the dish every year, who learned it from her own mother, who has never once considered not making it.

-A Christmas gift for the sibling who has taken over the tradition
+For the sibling who has taken over the tradition

 When a family's gathering place shifts, when the next generation starts hosting, when a sibling's kitchen becomes the new center of the holiday, a framed family recipe marks that transition in the best possible way.

-A Christmas gift for a parent who is getting older
+For a parent who is getting older

-A Christmas gift for a family member who has moved away
+For a family member who has moved away

 Distance from the family table is its own particular kind of ache at Christmas.
 For a cousin, a sibling, or any family member whose kitchen is now far from the one they grew up in, a framed version of the holiday recipe is a way of having the tradition present even when the gathering is not.